Compliment vs Complement

 She received several compliments on her speech. | This vegetable’s sweetness is a perfect complement to heavier foods. |

 If you give someone a compliment, or vice versa, this means you said something nice or admiring to someone, and is the verb form of the word.
-As an example: she complimented me on my English (past tense).
+As an example, she complimented my vocabulary.

 As a noun, compliment refers to the comment or expression of praise that’s given, (“please don’t take it as an offence, I meant it as a compliment!“)